GPLgithub/sg-otio/README.md

 If set, the Shot Cut Fields will be custom fields that use this prefix, e.g. `sg_PREFIX_cut_in`, `sg_PREFIX_cut_out`, etc.

+#### Omitting and Reinstating Shots
+If some Shots are omitted from one Cut to the other, their Status will be set to the `shot_omit_status` setting value.
+Shots which appear again in a Cut will be reinstated if their current status is one the statuses set with the `reinstate_shot_if_status_is` setting.
+Their status will be set to the value set in `shot_reinstate_status` setting, unless it is the special "Previous Status" value.
+In this case the status they had before being omitted will be set.

 License
 -------